finalv2/cwp-decap-test/resources/ok-child-safety-meeting-guide.md

 tags:
   - resource
   - prevention
+description: Guidance from Oklahoma Human Services on how to assess and document child safety decisions, from initial call to case closure.
 ---
-Guidance from Oklahoma Human Services on how to assess and document child safety decisions, from initial call to case closure.